Tom Brady’s 2000 Playoff Contenders signed rookie card hit the magic number

 The prized 30 millionth collectible was originally released as part of the 2000 Playoff Contenders football card set.
 Beyond its 100 base level cards, the set includes 50 NFL Rookie Ticket Autographed cards, 40 NFL Europe Rookie Ticket Autographed cards and 10 NFL Playoff Ticket Veteran Autographed cards.
 Brady, who was selected by the New England Patriots in the sixth round (199th pick overall) of the 2000 NFL Draft, graces card #144.
 The signed example features an embossed “Playoff Authentic Signature” stamping on the card front and a gold-foil ticket design along the right side.

 One can only imagine the variety of submissions that have been certified as authentic and/or graded by the experts at PSA, a division of Collectors Universe (NASDAQ: CLCT).
 Among the certified items are the hand written “Laws of Base Ball” documents from 1857 that sold for $3.26 million in 2016 and a baseball bat used by Babe Ruth to hit the very first home run in the original Yankee Stadium on April 18, 1923, that sold for $1.2 million in 2004.
-Other significant certified pieces have included Jackie Robinson’s signed Brooklyn Dodgers contract from his color-barrier-breaking 1947 MLB season, and the historic “Lucky 7 Find” of seven rare 1909-11 T206 Ty Cobb baseball cards with ultra-rare Ty Cobb backs.
+Other significant certified pieces include the historic “Lucky 7 Find” of seven rare 1909-11 T206 Ty Cobb baseball cards with ultra-rare Ty Cobb backs.

 “It’s a true testament to our expertise that so many collectors, year after year, put their trust in PSA,” added Steve Sloan, vice president of PSA.
 “We’re honored to be recognized by the collecting community as the longstanding industry leader in third-party authentication and grading.”